haosulab/ManiSkill/docs/source/user_guide/datasets/replay.md

 # Replaying/Converting Trajectories

 ManiSkill provides tools to not only collect/load trajectories, but to also replay trajectories and convert observations/actions.
+Moreover you can replay to a few different dataset formats like the [RLDS format](https://github.com/google-research/rlds).

 To replay the demonstrations (without changing the observation mode and control mode):